0800 197 6026 Get help now

 Money left over after bills and essential spending

-Money left over after you have worked out your business and household budget sheet can be used to do the following.
+If you have worked out your budget, and have money left over after you have paid your essential living costs (an available surplus), it can be used to do the following.

 If you have debts

-If you have got enough money left over to pay the normal monthly payments on your debts, you should make these payments in full.
+If you have enough money left over to pay the normal monthly payments on your debts, you should continue to make these payments in full if you can.

 If you want to save

 It is a good idea to save some money each month if you can.
 This helps you plan ahead.
-It can be hard to stick to repaying any debts you might have or essential bills when an important expense needs paying.
-This could be if your car needs fixing, or an urgent house repair.
+It can be hard to keep up to date with essential bills or repay any debts you might have when an important expense needs paying.
+This could be if your car needs fixing, or you have an urgent house repair.
 You can spread out these payments and make budgeting much less stressful if you regularly put a bit of money aside to pay for expenses such as these.
+It also helps you to budget if you save something regularly towards costs for Christmas, birthdays and holidays.
+For more information, see Saving later in this guide.

 Pensions